Ions of Some Common Elements

 off 3 or more electrons.
 The charges are truly only a book keeping device.

-At the same time the negative ions really never pack three extra electrons
+The negative ions really never pack three extra electrons

 around a nitrogen but the "book keeping " of electrons gained and lost